Emily Mann (director): Career

-Her plays include: Having Our Say, adapted from the book by Sarah Louise Delany and Annie Elizabeth Delany with Amy Hill Hearth; Execution of Justice; Still Life; Annulla, An Autobiography; Greensboro (A Requiem); Meshugah; Mrs. Packard, and Hoodwinked (a Primer on Radical Islamism).
+Her plays include: Having Our Say, adapted from the book by Sarah Louise Delany and Annie Elizabeth Delany with Amy Hill Hearth; Execution of Justice; Still Life; Annulla, An Autobiography; Greensboro (A Requiem); Meshugah; Mrs. Packard and Hoodwinked (a Primer on Radical Islamism).

-Her new play, Gloria: A Life, about the legacy of Gloria Steinem played off-Broadway at the Daryl Roth Theatre from October 2018 through March 2019.
+Her play, Gloria: A Life, about the legacy of Gloria Steinem played off-Broadway at the Daryl Roth Theatre from October 2018 through March 2019..
+The play aired on PBS Great Performances in June 2020.

 She directed adaptations of Baby Doll, Scenes from a Marriage, Uncle Vanya, The Cherry Orchard, A Seagull in the Hamptons, The House of Bernarda Alba, Antigone.
 In 2023 she developed a new adaptation of The Pianist which ran regionally at the George Street Playhouse.

 Mann grew up in Chicago, where her father taught history.
+She graduated from the University of Chicago Laboratory Schools high school in 1970.
 She completed her BA in English literature at Harvard University (Radcliffe College) in 1974 and her MFA in Directing from the University of Minnesota in 1976.

 Mann was married to the actor Gerry Bamman, with whom she shares a son, Nicholas.
 She is now married to Gary Mailman, an attorney.
 Mann and Mailman live in Princeton, New Jersey.
 She was diagnosed with multiple sclerosis in 1994.

-A biography of Mann, "Emily Mann: Rebel Artist of the American Theater," by Alexis Greene was published in November 2021 by Applause Theatre & Cinema Books of Rowman & Littlefield.
+A biography of Mann, "Emily Mann: Rebel Artist of the American Theater," by Alexis Greene was published in November 2021 by Applause Theatre & Cinema Books.